werew/hellobaby/README.md

 For this *hellobaby* is composed by different modules, each of them implementing a different technique to perform a certain task (e.g. spreading, evasion techniques).

+Yes, *hellobaby* is modular, this means you can choose which modules activate and which not.